edmund-huber/aspng/README.md

 keeping `aspng` fun and instructive, (and because I'm incapable of writing a program to simulate those effects), `aspng` ignores those effects.

-`aspng` is basically a toy, but one you can learn from.
+`aspng` is mostly a toy, but one you can learn some low-level principles from, because it does force you to think about:
+* voltages - whether high, low, or floating,
+* propagation delay,
+* layout.

 Related projects / inspiration
 ------------------------------